 In addition to using a master calendar to manage your family’s appointments and commitments, create a template of your weekly routines.
 Put this into a written or printed form and post it somewhere visible for everyone in the family to see.
 What you include in your weekly schedule depends on the activities that fill up your family’s calendar on a regular basis.

-Think weekly chores like laundry, housework or yardwork.
-Add things that occur every week like practices, lessons, grocery shopping, cleaning day, family day or other errands.
-Personalize this schedule with the things that happen or need to be done routinely.
+Think about including weekly, repetitive chores like laundry, housework yardwork, or paying bills.
+Add things that occur every week like practices, lessons, grocery shopping, cleaning day, or other routine errands.
+Personalize this schedule with the things that happen or need to be done regularly.
 Having this at-a-glance resource to refer to will help everyone to know what to expect each day and keep your home running more smoothly.

 5. Set aside regular family time.